coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 - Upon finding a matching sidecar file, the media player SHOULD load the soundfont from this file for the duration of the MIDI file playback.
 - If no sidecar file is found, the media player SHOULD fall back to its default soundfont or configured soundfont settings.
+- symlinked (or windows junctioned) soundfonts should be allowed (to preserve space)

 4. **Implementation Notes:**